-MORE EFFICIENT: According to tests completed by CATAS (a European research laboratory) on Thermory wood, “the heat and sound insulation of thermally modified wood is superior to that of natural wood by as much as 30%.”
+MORE EFFICIENT: According to tests completed by CATAS (a European research laboratory) “the heat and sound insulation of thermally modified wood is superior to that of natural wood by as much as 30%.”

 MORE LIGHTWEIGHT: Thermally modified wood has a lower weight and density, making the wood more lightweight and easier to work with.

 AESTHETICALLY APPEALING: Thermally modified wood has a beautiful, deep color that creates an elegant look.

 SAFE & ECO FRIENDLY: If no chemicals are used in the thermal modification process, thermally modified wood is safe and there’s no need to take precautions or handle them as hazardous waste.